 From April through November, our hardy group of volunteers meets every Wednesday morning from 9 a.m. to noon to work in the historic Walled Garden, Native Plant Garden, wisteria-covered pergola, mountain laurel allee, and the other garden areas near the Cross Estate mansion.
 Tea/coffee/hot chocolate plus baked treats are provided during our 10:30 a.m. break under the pergola.
 Volunteering at the Cross Estate Gardens is a great opportunity to learn from our experienced gardeners.
 All levels of gardening experience are welcome.

 The Cross mansion and the water tower are not open to the public.
 The National Park Service uses the buildings for offices and storage space.
-No wedding receptions or other party-type events are allowed on the property, but small wedding ceremonies for groups of 25 or less people, as well as professional photography, can be held at the gardens.
+No wedding receptions or other party-type events are allowed on the property.
+Still, small wedding ceremonies for groups of 25 or fewer people, as well as professional photography, can be held at the gardens.
 A permit from the National Park Service is required.